 A couple of weeks ago, I had the privilege of attending the Chief Strategy Officer (CSO) Conference in San Francisco with three members of our executive team.
 For my CEO, VP of Sales, and VP of Business Development, the event was an opportunity to introduce our brand to a targeted group of potential customers and partners and to connect with some of our existing customers who would be in attendance.
 For me, as a member of the marketing team, it was a tremendous opportunity to learn about the Chief Strategy Officer persona.

 For years, our company targeted strategic planners in healthcare organizations, for the simple reason that the strategy persona consistently existed in the healthcare space.
-As part of compliance measures, and healthcare management best practice, healthcare organizations have to undertake massive strategic planning endeavors.
-Along with annual strategic plans, these organizations also have three and five year strategic plans, with accompanying departmental strategic plans.
-Our software was originally purpose built to help healthcare strategy leaders manage these massive strategic undertakings as it is fundamental to how these organizations operate.
+As part of compliance measures and healthcare management best practices, healthcare organizations have to undertake massive strategic planning endeavors.
+Along with annual strategic plans, these organizations also have three and five-year strategic plans, with accompanying departmental strategic plans.
+Our software was originally purpose-built to help healthcare strategy leaders manage these massive strategic undertakings as it is fundamental to how these organizations operate.

 Today, we help empower strategic leaders across the healthcare, education, and commercial spaces.
 As it turns out, every business develops and executes a strategic plan.
-Though each of these industry segments approaches strategic planning differently, each use their strategic plan as the foundation of all business decisions made in the company throughout the year.
+Though each of these industry segments approaches strategic planning differently, each uses its strategic plan as the foundation of all business decisions made in the company throughout the year.